-- 1. Minimize the risk of Care should be taken to avoid disturbing cultural, archeological and historical resources withinalong Cle Elum's shorelines. - 2.
-Prevent the destruction of or damage to any site having historic, cultural, archaeological, historic, scientific, or educational value as identified by the appropriate authorities, including affected Indian tribes, and DAHPthe Department of Archaeology and Historic Preservation. - 2.3.
+- Minimize the risk of disturbing cultural, archeological and historic resources within Cle Elum's shorelines. - 2.
+Prevent the destruction of or damage to any site having cultural, archaeological, historic, scientific, or educational value as identified by the appropriate authorities, including affected Indian tribes, and DAHP. - 3.
 Consult with professional archaeologists, DAHP, and affected Native American tribes, before permitting or otherwise approving the use or development of shoreline areas containing cultural, archaeological, or historic resources.
 This consultation shall be accomplished through the regulations and procedures provided herein. - 4.
-CUses and development along shorelines should include consultation with professional archaeologists, DAHP, historians, and affected Native AmericanIndian tribes and biologists to identify areas containing potentially valuable data, and to establish procedures for salvaging cultural, archaeological, or historic resources, and/or for maintaining such resourcesthe data or maintaining the area in an undisturbed condition. - 5.
-Make informed specific land use decisions based upon information provided by DAHP or Native American tribes. - 6.
-Ensure the use of the best available information, technology, and techniques in identifying, protecting, preserving, and restoring cultural, archaeological, and historic resources. - 3.7.
-Consult with DAHP and affected Native American tribes as appropriate in implementing the cultural, archaeological, and historic resources goals, objectives, policies, and regulations of this SMP.
+Consult with professional archaeologists, DAHP, and affected Native American tribes to establish procedures for salvaging cultural, archaeological, or historic resources, and/or for maintaining such resources in an undisturbed condition. - Make informed specific land use decisions based upon information provided by DAHP or Native American tribes. - 6.
+Ensure the use of the best available information, technology, and techniques in identifying, protecting, preserving, and restoring cultural, archaeological, and historic resources. - Consult with DAHP and affected Native American tribes as appropriate in implementing the cultural, archaeological, and historic resources goals, objectives, policies, and regulations of this SMP.